Bath Toy Storage Ideas To Keep Everything Clean & Organized

 ***Update: A got a message from a reader, Kelly, who said: "I really like the wire basket seen in the first photo, do you know where I could purchase one?
 Thank you!"

 Yes, I do actually!
-I've provided a link to the right.
+There are several that are similar, so I've provided links below.
 There are several shapes available from a shallow soap dish to a deeper rectangular container.
-Enjoy! ***End Update
+Enjoy!

 A reader, Michelle, shared this this do it yourself organizer that she created for her kids toys.
 It meets all the criteria for storing them effectively, and is super simple.